univention/univention-corporate-server/doc/architecture/services/umc.rst

 :ref:`services-umc-back-end`.

 UMC modules extend UCS with capability.
-Each UMC module defines its command behavior with a Python implementation and its web front end presentation with JavaScript as shown in :numref:`services-umc-module-architecture-model`.
+Each UMC module defines its command behavior with a Python implementation and its web frontend presentation with JavaScript as shown in :numref:`services-umc-module-architecture-model`.

 .. _services-umc-module-architecture-model: